waqasnazir03/voithos/docs/unity-setup.md

 the Glance image to the host and then dd it into a new empty volume each time it makes a new image-backed volume.

-Once the cloud is deployed, you can update the `cinder-volume.conf` file with an OpenStack service account and project to created cached volumes, a feature supported by Unity storage.
+Once the cloud is deployed, you can update the `cinder.conf` file with an OpenStack service account and project to created cached volumes, a feature supported by Unity storage.
 This will slightly slow the creation of a volume based on a Glance image the first time it is created, then greatly speed up all subsequent volumes from that same image.